 Stress Less.
 Stress initiates the fight-or-flight response, elevating cortisol and adrenaline, tensing up muscles, and spiking blood pressure.
 All this comes in handy when you need to quickly escape a bear in the woods or a moving vehicle in your path.
 But nonstop cortisol and adrenaline streaming through your veins can wreak havoc on your entire system.
 Some great stress-busting tools include therapy, mindfulness meditation, yoga, tai chi, qigong, deep breathing, visualization, and exercise.
 Speaking of exercise…

 Get moving!
 I get it, not everyone loves to exercise.
 But when it comes to controlling blood pressure, it’s non-negotiable.
 Study after study confirms that exercise strengthens the heart, improves blood pressure, and decreases the risk of heart disease, stroke, and countless other conditions.
 If you’ve been sedentary for a while, start by walking for 10–15 minutes a day, and gradually increase your time and distance.
 Try interval and weight training as well.
 The more muscle you have, the more fat you’ll burn.
-Similarly, several recent studies have shown that yoga and mindfulness meditation are effective in lowering blood pressure.
 Yoga has many other health benefits, and there are a number of different methods—something for just about everyone.
 If your physician has given you the go-ahead on activity, check out some local yoga classes or rent a DVD to try yoga at home.

 Take blood pressure-supportive supplements.
 These nutrients work much the same way as prescription blood pressure drugs, but without the harsh side effects.
 Below are some of the best options for safe, natural alternatives.